 Energy levels in Static 3 points bending

-Composite 3pt Bending test are usually done on UD prepreg with non quasi isotropic lay-up.
-Indeed, it allowed a characterisation of the materials.
-In order to study the materials from a structural point a view, in the study case the 3pt Bending test were done on quasi-isotropic lay-up as describe in Table 1.
-The Span chosen was 70mm on 5mm radius rolls with 1mm/min cross head displacement and extensometer data recording as shown in figure 1.
-As shown in the Table 1, this test had been performed on 4 different thickness of same stacking sequence order for the TS and TP.
+Composite 3pt Bending test is usually done on UD pre-pregs with anisotropic lay-up.
+It allows simpliefied straight-forward characterisation of the materials.
+In order to study the materials from a structural point a view, the 3pt Bending tests were carried out on quasi-isotropic lay-up as presented in Table 1.
+The span length chosen was 70mm on 5mm radius rolls with 1mm/min cross head displacement and extensometer data recording as shown in figure 1.
+As shown in the Table 1, this test had been performed on four different thickness of same stacking sequence order for the TS and TP.